bitovi/academy/src/typescript/3-configuration.md

 - TSLint is [deprecated](https://github.com/palantir/tslint) since January 2020, in favor of ESLint.

-- ESLint supports both Typescript and JavaScript, so it can be used on a wider variety of projects when compared to TSLint.
+- ESLint supports both TypeScript and JavaScript, so it can be used on a wider variety of projects when compared to TSLint.

 - Performance improvements [have been listed](https://blog.palantir.com/tslint-in-2019-1a144c2317a9 "TSLint in 2019") as one of the reasons by the TSLint creators and maintainers for its deprecation.